petersulyok/smfc/README.md

 You may configure logging output and logging level here, and these options can be specified in `/etc/default/smfc`in a persistent way.

 ### 10. Configuration file

+#### 10.1 Right strategy to create your configuration file
+You have to think over and answer the following questions:

+1. What are the most important heat sources in your machine?
+Typically, these could be CPU(s), hard disks, or GPUs.
+2. Which fan controllers would you like to use and configure in `smfc`?
+3. What is the expected temperature interval (minimum/maximum C degree) for the selected temperature source(s)?
+Use some test tools to measure it (e.g. [`s-tui`](https://github.com/amanusk/s-tui), [`fio`](https://fio.readthedocs.io/en/latest/fio_doc.html), [`iozone`](https://www.iozone.org/)) if you don't have their track record.
+4. Which IPMI zone(s) will be connected to these fan controllers/temperate sources)?
+Check how many IPMI zones you have, how the fans are connected on your motherboard, and how they are cooling the selected temperature source(s).
+5. What is the stable level interval for fans in the selected IPMI zone(s)?
+Probably this part requires the most patience!
+You have assumptions here, you will try them.
+If there are IPMI assertions and your fans are spinning up then you will refine the interval and try again.
+You might have several cycles here, this is normal.

+#### 10.2 Sample configuration file
 Edit `/etc/smfc/smfc.conf` and specify your configuration parameters here:

 ```